Salary Sacrifice Pension Calculator

 The computational ledger maps out a side-by-side 'Before vs. After' analysis.
 Review the 'Employer NI Savings' projection line carefully; many progressive British organizations actively pass their payroll saving (set at a 15% rate for the 2026/27 fiscal window) directly back into the employee's personal retirement pot.

-Q: Will executing a salary sacrifice contract lower my monthly student loan payments?
+Q: Does sacrifice lower my student loan payments?